aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 13Nov18
+Worked on, as I have for the past few day on PDX Wildlife.

 ## 5Nov18
 Worked on PDX Wildlife a little.
 Start a new job (hopefully) tomorrow.